Skip to content

 The platform is designed to keep critical pages monitored on schedule even as the number of sites grows.
 Three properties make that possible:

-- Fair scheduling.
-Scan jobs are dispatched through a fair-scheduling queue so a single tenant with thousands of paths cannot monopolise capacity.
-Critical paths are always served first.
+• Fair scheduling.
+Work is dispatched fairly so that a single customer with thousands of pages cannot monopolise capacity.
+Your critical pages are always served first.

-- Polite domain rate-limiting.
-A per-domain limit caps concurrent requests at four, with randomised 250–1000 ms politeness delays between probes.
-We monitor your sites the way a careful real visitor would — no surprise traffic spikes, no triggering your own DDoS protection.
+• Polite by design.
+We monitor your sites the way a careful real visitor would — no surprise traffic spikes, and no triggering your own DDoS protection.

-On top of all of that sits a 1,551-test automated suite (1,424 backend + 127 frontend) that must pass on every change.
-This is what lets us ship improvements weekly without quietly breaking the things customers already depend on.
+On top of all of that sits an extensive automated test suite that must pass on every change.
+This is what lets us ship improvements regularly without quietly breaking the things customers already depend on.

 For merchants on supported e-commerce platforms, the same architecture is reachable in around two minutes via our native plugins for WooCommerce, PrestaShop, Magento 2, BigCommerce, OpenCart, and Shoptet.
 But the platform is just as useful for any website you can give a URL to.